coxandrew/gogo/README.markdown

 Add the following to your `.bashrc` or `.bash_profile`:

-    source ~/.go/go
-    source ~/.go/projects

-The first line will add 'go' as a script and the second allows you to cd to any of your project directories without executing your initialization file.
+    source ~/.go/go        # adds to the 'go' script to your shell source ~/.go/projects  # adds aliases for each of your projects shopt -s cdable_vars   # set so that no '$' is required when cd'ing

 ## Usage